xgandibleux/MOP/README.md

 The version corresponds to the simplex parametric which handles two linear objectives.

 This implementation has been done for teaching purposes.
 Comments are partially written in french.
-Notations are compliant with the lecture notes of ["Integer Programming" (track "optimization in operations research" of the master in computer science, University of Nantes, France)](http://oro.univ-nantes.fr/programme/program-of-study-2017-2021).
+Notations are compliant with the lecture notes of ["Integer Programming" (master in computer science, track "optimization in operations research", University of Nantes, France)](http://oro.univ-nantes.fr/programme/program-of-study-2017-2021).

 Version stable but must be polished.